-READ: Romans 8:18-22.
-ASK: How does the curse on the universe affect the effectiveness of general revelation?
-(Q12) Natural disasters, sickness, and killings can cause some to accuse God of not being in control or of being a God Who does not care.
+12. Read Romans 8:18-22.
+How does the curse on the universe affect the effectiveness of general revelation?

 The majesty of creation should draw us to the Creator.
 We should become curious, asking how we could know the One Who has the ability to create a system as large as the universe.
 To find the answer, we need special revelation.